By Nchumbeni Yanthan

 For example; let us take a connection between the airplane and the passengers.
 Many passengers associate with one airline, while, a single passenger associates with multiple airlines.
 Likewise, multiple passengers connect with multiple airlines, and a single passenger with one airline.

-Aggregation is the technique where objects have their separate lifecycle, it represents a special connection between an object containing other objects.
+Aggregation is the technique where objects have their separate lifecycles; it represents a special connection between an object containing other objects.

-When an object ‘has a’ another object, then, you have got an aggregation in between them.
+When an object ‘has a’ another object, then you have got an aggregation in between them.
 This is also called a ‘has a’ relationship.
-For an OOPs example; an employee can be only in one department.
+For an OOPs example, an employee can be only in one department.
 Even if the department is deleted, the employee exists.
-This is called ‘has a’ relationship.
+This is called an ‘has a’ relationship.

 Composition is one of the fundamental aspects of object-oriented programming that is a special case of aggregation.